GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 {% Aside 'key-term' %}

-A Topics API _caller_ is the entity that calls the `document.browsingTopics()` JavaScript method, and will use the topics returned by the method to help select relevant ads.
+A Topics API _caller_ is the entity that observes and requests topics with `document.browsingTopics()`.
+Typically, this caller is a third party (such as an ad tech) who uses the topics returned by this method to help select relevant ads.

-Typically, a call to `document.browsingTopics()` would be from code included in a site from a third party such as an ad tech platform.
-The browser determines the caller from the site of the current document.
-So, if you're a third party on a page, make sure you call the API from an iframe that your site owns.
+The browser determines the caller from the origin of the request.
+If Site A requests topics from their code in an iframe hosted on Site B, the browser would determine the caller is Site A. If you're a third party, make sure you call the Topics API from an iframe you own.

-In order for `document.browsingTopics()` to return one or more topics, it must be called in code from the same origin as code that was on a site where those topics were observed.
+To retrieve one or more topics with `document.browsingTopics()`, an API caller must observe and request topics from the same origin.

 {% endAside %}